LiweiDengDavid/STD2Vformer/README.md

 # STD2Vformer

-A pytorch implementation for the paper: '*An Efficient and Flexible Spatiotemporal Prediction Model*‘
+A pytorch implementation for the paper: '*STD2Vformer: A prediction-length-agnostic model for Spatiotemporal Prediction*‘,  other baseline code please refer to：https://github.com/TCCofWANG/Spatial-Temporal-Forecasting-Library

 # 🎯Overview